PFGimenez/PhD/README.md

 ### Troubleshooting

 Docker build can fail if you are behind intranet.
-The error with look like :
+The error will look like :

     Could not resolve 'security.debian.org'